emanueleviale/terraform-test/README.md

 # terraform-test
 FirstOfAll: the skeleton of this repo was cloned from https://github.com/AustinCloudGuru/terraform-skeleton on 5/5/2021

 Thanks AustinCloudGuru!

-This README is an extract of the original with some minor changes for cloning
+This README is an extract of the original with some changes for our needs

 ## Directory Layout
 Contains a directory for all the project variables and Terraform files as well as a Makefile and Jenkinsfile for automation.